-A tenure-track faculty member must apply for tenure by October 1st of their 6th contract year, unless otherwise specified in their offer letter.
-Failure to earn tenure at the end of the sixth full contract year by the President will result in a terminal contract in the seventh full contract year.
+A tenure-track faculty member must apply for tenure by October 1 of their sixth contract year, unless otherwise specified in their offer letter.
+Failure to earn tenure at the end of the sixth full contract year by the president will result in a terminal contract in the seventh full contract year.
 The probationary period for tenure-track faculty begins at the start of the faculty member's first full contract year.
 A full contract year is defined as one that starts on August 16 for 9-month employees and on July 1 for 12-month employees and continues until the next contract period.
-If the initial contract is for a partial year, e.g., starts after August 16 for a 9-month employee or after July 1 for a 12-month employee, that time is not included in the probationary period.
-Up to five years of professorial experience at other universities may be counted in this probationary period, as determined and agreed upon by the department promotion and tenure committee, the Department Head or Director, the Dean, and the faculty member in the letter of offer at the time of initial appointment.
+If the initial contract is for the partial year, e.g., starts after August 16 for a 9-month employee or after July 1 for a 12-month employee, that time is not included in the probationary period.
+Up to five years of professional experience at other universities may be counted in this probationary period, as determined and agreed upon by the department promotion and tenure committee, the department head or director, the dean, and the faculty member in the letter of offer at the time of initial appointment.

-Consideration for promotion and/or tenure can be initiated by the Department Head or by the individual faculty member who has met the minimum requirements.
-The appropriate departmental, as well as the COE, promotion and tenure committees will base its decisions on all available, pertinent, and documented evidence.
-It is the responsibility of the applicant to document claims for satisfactory or excellent ratings in teaching, research, and/or service.
+Consideration for promotion and/or tenure can be initiated by the department head or by the individual faculty member who has met the minimum requirements.
+The appropriate departmental, as well as the COE, promotion and tenure committee will base its decisions on all available, pertinent, and documented evidence.
+It is the responsibility of the applicant to document claims for satisfactory or excellent ratings in teaching, research and/or service.

-For clearly stated personal reasons (e.g., emergencies related to health, activation of military service, pregnancy, adoption, childcare, care of parents), a tenure-track faculty member may request an extension of up to two years from the first five years of this probationary period for an approved leave of absence or a modified assignment.
-Specific aspects of such an extension must be established by the Department Head or Director, the Dean, the Provost, and the faculty member.
+For clearly stated personal reasons (e.g., emergencies related to health, activation of military service, pregnancy, adoption, childcare, care of parents), a tenure-tracked faculty member may request an extension of up to two years from the first five years of this probationary period for an approved leave of absence or a modified assignment.
+Specific aspects of such an extension must be established by the department head or director, the dean, the provost, and the faculty member.
 Such an agreement must be in writing.
 The department promotion and tenure committee shall be notified in writing of the extension and the revised probationary period.

-IHL Board Policy 403.0101 allows an administrative employee who held faculty rank and tenure at another institution to be awarded tenure at the time of initial appointment upon the recommendation of the faculty of the tenuring department, the Dean, the Provost, and the President, and awarded by the IHL board.
+IHL Board Policy 403.0101 allows an administrative employee who held faculty rank and tenure at another institution to be awarded tenure at the time of initial appointment upon the recommendation of the faculty of the tenuring department, the dean, the provost, and the president, and awarded by the IHL Board.